score-json/nlohmann_json/TSF/trustable/assertions/TA-SUPPLY_CHAIN_CONTEXT.md

 **Evidence**

-- list of all XYZ components including
+- list of all nlohmann/json components including
   - URL of mirrored projects in controlled environment
     - **Answer**:
   - URL of upstream projects
     - **Answer**:
-- successful build of XYZ from source
+- successful build of nlohmann/json from source
   - without access to external source projects
     - **Answer**:
   - without access to cached data